Modified gravity and massive neutrinos: constraints from the full shape analysis of BOSS galaxies and forecasts for Stage IV surveys: Data and analysis setup

 \subsection{Analysis setup}

 We fit all three multipoles of the galaxy power spectrum up to $\kmax = 0.2~\hmpc$.
 The nonlinear power spectrum is modelled with the EFTofLSS as described in Sec.~\ref{sec:nl-pk}, with a custom implementation which takes advantage of the \texttt{FAST-PT}\footnote{\url{https://github.com/JoeMcEwen/FAST-PT}} algorithm \cite{mcewen2016, fang2017} to compute the convolution integrals of Eq.~\ref{eq:looppk} in $\mathcal{O}(10^{-2})$ seconds.
-The theoretical prediction is then combined with an independently developed likelihood pipeline, where we sample the parameter space by means of the affine-invariant sampler implemented in the {\tt emcee}\footnote{\url{https://emcee.readthedocs.io/en/stable/}} package \cite{foremanmackey2013}, using the integrated auto-correlation time as convergence diagnostic for our MCMC chains \cite{goodman2010}.
+The theoretical prediction is then combined with an independently developed likelihood pipeline, where we sample the parameter space by means of the affine-invariant sampler implemented in the {\tt emcee}\footnote{\url{https://emcee.readthedocs.io/en/stable/}} package \cite{foremanmackey2013}, using the integrated auto-correlation time\footnote{In particular, we compute $\tau$ every 100 steps of the chain and check that, for each parameter, two conditions are satisfied: $\tau < {\rm nstep}/50$ and $\Delta \tau / \tau < 0.01$, with $\Delta \tau$ the difference between the current value of $\tau$ and its value at the previous check.} as convergence diagnostic for our MCMC chains \cite{goodman2010}.
 For the Stage-IV forecasts presented in Sec.~\ref{sec:forecasts} we use the pre-conditioned MonteCarlo method implemented in {\tt pocomc}\footnote{\url{https://pocomc.readthedocs.io/en/latest/}} \cite{karamanis2022a, karamanis2022b}, which allows for a speed up in the sampling of parameters.
 We check the two samplers give consistent results.

 We marginalise analytically over the nuisance parameters that enter the model linearly \cite{damico2020, damico2021}, namely the EFT counterterm parameters, the noise parameters, and $b_{\Gamma 3}$.
 The parameter space is thus restricted to 18 free parameters (19 when we also vary the total neutrino mass): \be \{ \omega_c,~\omega_b,~h,~n_s,~A_s,~\gamma,~(M_{\nu});~{\bf b_1},~{\bf b_2},~{\bf b_{\mathcal{G}_2}}\}\, , \ee where the bias parameters assume different values in each redshift bin and sky cut (e.g. ${\bf b_1} = \left[ b_1^{\rm NGC,z1},~b_1^{\rm SGC,z1},~b_1^{\rm NGC,z3},~b_1^{\rm SGC,z3} \right]$).